Amulya-hubgit/Amulya-hubgit/README.md

 <br>
 In DC analysis theoritically we calculated Id value is 55.5um and from the load line we calucated Rd =2.72k ohm
 <br>
-In Transient analysis we calculated and obtained the gain is 15
+In Transient analysis we calculated and obtained the gain is -33.48 dB
 <br>
 In AC analysis
 <br>